 For other questions or queries, please feel free to contact us directly.

-Associate Professor and Chair, Information Studies
+Interim Chair, Information Studies